Important Note from the Health CenterCOVID-19 EXPOSURE

 "Quarantine means separating a person or group of people who have been exposed to a contagious disease but have not developed illness (symptoms) from others who have not been exposed, in order to prevent the possible spread of that disease.” -CDC

 Please contact the Health Center at email@example.com if you have any questions, concerns, or an illness to report.
-We want to support your family during the illness and work with your daughter’s teachers to adapt classwork during the recovery phase.
+We are here to answer questions on isolation, quarantine, care of symptoms, preventing transmission, and disinfecting households.

 Please review the information provided in the drop-downs and button links on this page.

 - 4-20-20 Important School Updates from Head of School

 - 4-6-2020 from Head of School

 - 3-25-20 Broad Community Message from Head of School

 - 3-15-2020 How to Retrieve Student Supplies from the Upper School